Moesif/moesif-gloo-extproc-plugin/README.md

 After the configuration is applied, check your [Moesif account](https://www.moesif.com) to see the captured events and verify that the plugin is working as expected.

 *Note:* If request/response headers or body values are missing in Moesif, Gloo requires explicit configuration in order to send that information to the Moesif ExtProc integration.
-See the processingModes section of the above example settings command and `examples/extproc/extproc-gloo-settings.yaml`
+See the processingMode field of the above example settings command and `examples/extproc/extproc-gloo-settings.yaml`

 ## Additional Integrations